 In many ways, the trip to Ghana renewed my passion for the work of womanist theological ethics and my emphasis on Black women's body politics.
-Through dialogue with African women of Nigeria who shared insight on the status of Nigerian schoolgirls abducted earlier this year, I learned that violence against women and ongoing.
+Through dialogue with African women of Nigeria who shared insight on the status of Nigerian schoolgirls abducted earlier this year, I learned that violence against women and girls across continents is deliberate and ongoing.
 Moreover, systems of oppression have sought to discourage conversation and collaboration between African and African Diasporan women.
-This

-Boyd (M.Div.
+This conference gave me the opportunity to listen and share stories with other women, to hear about the powerful work that is happening across the globe, and to become more aware of the work that needs to be done both at home and abroad.
+I was pleased to locate CTS alum, Tiauna Boyd (M.Div.
 2012) who is serving as a Peace Corps volunteer in Ajumako village located in central Ghana.
 For the past two years, Tiauna has worked to create better opportunities as it relates to technology in her village.
 Just this past September, Tiauna celebrated the opening of a computer lab in the village with a chief cutting ceremony.
 Tiauna's work demonstrates the extraordinary outcomes that are possible when we translate our CTS education toward greater justice and mercy in the world.

 Throughout the conference, during heavy and light-hearted moments, the women gathered found a sense of our communal purpose in the refrain of one unity song, introduced by the African Muslim women present.
-I think the message of the chant speaks to the community of CTS today as dence that recognizes difference, celebrates diversity, and cultivates harmony.
+I think the message of the chant speaks to the community of CTS today as we seek to create space for interdependence that recognizes difference, celebrates diversity, and cultivates harmony.
 Unity does not mean uniformity.
 Difference does not mean division.
 Meaningful work happens through sacred conversation and collaboration.